yo-yo-yo-jbo/ransomware_in_a_minute/README.md

 The two keys have a mathematical relation between them that ensure privacy.
 We won't talk about how that works, but virtually all asymmetric cryptosystems rely on Number Theory and *assumptions* that there are several problems that are computationally hard *unless* there is knowledge of the `private key`.
 A textbook example is the [RSA cryptosystem](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) that uses `Fermat's Little Theorem` on primes numbers, and relies on the computational difficulty of `prime factorization`.
 Again, this is not a math-focused blogpost so I won't discuss it too much.
 One note about Quantum Computation (since I mentioned it earlier on Symmetric Encryption systems) is that some of those assumed computentionally difficult problems are known to be broken with a sufficiently powerful Quantum Computer, including `RSA` (you're welcome to read about [Shor's Algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm) if you have the appetite!).

+One noteworthy remark is that Asymmetric cryptosystems are tough; they require very long keys to be considered safe, and have noticable performance impacts.
+Also, some of them actually can't encrypt every message (but practically most messages).
+This is why many cryptosystems use Asymmetric encryption to exchange a secret, which is then used as a key to Symmetric ciphers.

+## How cryptography is connected to Ransomware
+Obviously, Ransomware needs to encrypt files.
+Given all the advantages of Symmetric encryption, we'd want to use that, but using a baked-in key for all files doesn't make sense, because:
+1. If someone reverse-engineers our ransomware they could simply extract they key (from disk, from memory etc).
+2. We'd want different keys for different target computers - assuming we supply a decryptor, we don't want that decryptor to be used on other computers.
+3. Decrypting one file (let's say, by exposing the encryption key) should not affect decryption of other files.

+There are other reasons as well, but these are the obvious ones.
+Therefore, we'll do what we discussed earlier:
+1. The attacker generates a `private-public key pair`, e.g. with `RSA`.
+2. The attacker keeps their `private key` and create a ransomware instance with the `public key`.
+3. One the ransomware instance tries to encrypt a file, it marks generates a random `AES` key and `IV`, encrypts the entire file with that AES key (let's say, with `AES-CBC`).
+4. The ransomware adds to the file a magic value that says it was encrypted, followed by the `IV` and `AES key` *encrypted with the RSA public key*.

+Why does that make sense?
+- Each file is encrypted with a different symmetric key.
+- To decrypt, the only practical way would be to get the symmetric key for each file, but that's encrypted by the public key.
+- The only practical way to decrypt the encrypted symmetric key is with the private key, which only the attacker has!

+When the attacker wants to decrypt, the only thing they need to do is supply the private key, which can be baked into the decryptor.
+The decryptor then:
+1. Traverses the entire filesystem, just like the encryptor did.
+2. For each file, checks if it has the magic value that marks it as encrypted (some ransomware uses different filenames instead).
+3. To decrypt - simply extract the encrypted `AES` key material and decrypt using the private key.
+Then, decrypt the entire file with the decrypted `AES` key.